-CONCLUSIONS
+V. CONCLUSIONS

 The design review process exists to promote the conservation, enhancement, and continued vitality of areas of the City with special scenic, architectural, or cultural value.
-The applicant has addressed all major concerns expressed by staff and designed a building that embodies the spirit intended by the applicable design guidelines, and responds well to the natural, cultural and built context.
-The proposal meets, and in some cases exceeds the applicable design guidelines, and therefore warrants approval.
+The applicant has addressed all major concerns expressed by the City of Portland and designed a project and buildings that embody the spirit and outcome intended by the applicable design guidelines, and responds well to the natural, cultural and built context.
+The proposal meets, and in some cases exceeds the applicable design guidelines, and Modification and Adjustment criteria and therefore warrants approval.